WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-30-azure-kubernetes-service-getting-started.md

 The deployment should be finished in a couple of minutes.
 ## Access AKS Cluster

-You can access your new AKS cluster using PowerShell and the [azure CLI module](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli).
+You can access your new AKS cluster using PowerShell and the [Azure CLI module](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli).

 After you installed the az module, you can log into your Azure subscription: